luannofe/luannofe/README.md

 <p align="center">
  <img src="Dog.jpg" />
 </p>
  <h3 align="center"> Hi!
-My name is Luan Nobrega  and I'm obsessed with creating things. </h2>
+My name is Luan Nobrega  and I'm good enough to make your app and use this dog picture. </h2>